-A sought after conductor and clinician all across the United States and in Asia, Dr. Pearl Shangkuan is a professor of Music at Calvin College in Grand Rapids, Michigan where she directs choirs and teaches choral conducting and choral literature.
-She is also the chorusmaster (endowed Covenant Chair) of the Grammy-nominated Grand Rapids Symphony.
+A sought after conductor and clinician all across the United States and internationally, Dr. Pearl Shangkuan is a professor of Music at Calvin College in Grand Rapids, Michigan, where she directs choirs and teaches choral conducting and choral literature.
+She is also the chorus master (endowed Covenant Chair) of the Grammy-nominated Grand Rapids Symphony.
 Her performances and preparation of choruses consistently receive outstanding reviews for their combination of precision, artistry and passion.
-In addition to her signature Mosaic choral series for earthsongs, she serves as the music editor of the Calvin Institute of Christian Worship choral series, published by GIA.
+In addition to her Mosaic: the Pearl Shangkuan choral series for earthsongs, she serves as the music editor of the Calvin Institute of Christian Worship choral series, published by GIA.

-She has served on the National Board of the American Choral Directors Association (ACDA) as the President of the Central Division, and as Michigan ACDA state president.
+She has served on the National Board of the American Choral Directors Association (ACDA) as the president of the Central Division (2007-09), and as Michigan ACDA state president (2003-05).
 Prior to her appointment at Calvin College, Dr. Shangkuan taught at Rutgers University and at the Westminster Conservatory of Music of Rider University in New Jersey.

 Recipient of the Grand Rapids YWCA's Tribute!
 Award for outstanding professional women, she is also a past recipient of its Woman of Achievement award.
-Dr. Shangkuan has also served on the national board of the Chorister Guild and the board of the New Jersey Music Teachers Association and the New Jersey ACDA.
-As an accompanist, she has played for ACDA state and regional conventions.
-She is a member of the ACDA (American Choral Directors Association), Chorus America, IFCM (International Federation for Choral Music), MENC (Music Educators National Conference), MSVMA (Michigan State Vocal Music Association), and is a member of the Phi Kappa Lambda and Mu Phi Epsilon Music Honor Societies.
+Dr. Shangkuan has also served on the national board of the Choristers Guild and the board of the New Jersey Music Teachers Association and the New Jersey ACDA.
+She is a member of the ACDA (American Choral Directors Association), Chorus America, IFCM (International Federation for Choral Music), and is a member of the Phi Kappa Lambda and Mu Phi Epsilon Music Honor Societies.

 A student of pre-eminent American choral conductor and New York Philharmonic chorusmaster Dr. Joseph Flummerfelt, she received a Bachelor of Music in Church Music summa cum laude and Master of Music in Choral Conducting with distinction from Westminster Choir College in Princeton, New Jersey, and a DMA in Choral Conducting from Rutgers, the State University of New Jersey.